2i2c-org/infrastructure/docs/topic/access-creds/cloud-auth.md

 There are three units of organization in AWS that are relevant to 2i2c.

 AWS Accounts
 : Collections of services and infrastructure that generated their own bills.
 Kind-of like `projects` in Google Cloud Platform.
-For example, the Kubernetes cluster we run for `uwhackweeks` runs in an Account dedicated for this.
+For example, the Kubernetes cluster `2i2c-aws-us` runs in a dedicated AWS Account.

 AWS Organizations
 : Organizations are basically collections of accounts.
 They make it easy to group **access** to multiple accounts via things like [AWS Single Sign On](cloud-access:aws-sso).
 Every AWS Organization has a "Management Account" that defines all of the other accounts in the organization.